livingdocsIO/documentation/content/reference-docs/server-extensions/metadata-plugins.md

   // USE THE RENDER PIPELINE INSTEAD.
   // The onRender event will be called before a document gets rendered
   // OPTIONAL
-  onRender: function(newValue, oldValue, config, documentVersion) {
+  onRender (newValue, oldValue, config, documentVersion) {
     // your implementation
   }
 }